Decision-theoretic MPC: Motion Planning with Weighted Maneuver Preferences Under Uncertainty: Acknowledgments

 \section{Acknowledgments}

 We thank Ole Salscheider for setting up the vehicle-to-vehicle communication and Florian Kuhnt for providing motion predictions for the vehicle experiments.
-We further thank Mykel J.\ Kochenderfer for his insightful discussions and comprehensive review on this work.
+We further thank Martin Lauer, Mykel J.\ Kochenderfer and anonymous reviewers for their comprehensive review.

-\begin{IEEEbiography}[{ }]{Ömer~Şahin~Taş} received his B.Sc.\ degree and an extracurricular minor from Istanbul Technical University, followed by M.Sc.\ and Ph.D.\ degrees from the Karlsruhe Institute of Technology (KIT), with ``very good'' and ``summa cum laude'' distinctions respectively.
-Upon completing his Ph.D., he spent three months at the University of Toronto as a visiting researcher, specializing in deep reinforcement learning.
-During his undergraduate studies, he pioneered the first Formula SAE/Student team in Turkey.
-He also participated in the Grand Cooperative Driving Challenge 2011 as a member of Team Mekar.
-In the Grand Cooperative Driving Challenge 2016, together with his team AnnieWAY, he placed second.
-Since 2017, he is the head of the Mobile Perception Systems department at FZI Forschungszentrum Informatik. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Ömer~Şahin~Taş} earned his B.Sc.\ degree from Istanbul Technical University, followed by M.Sc.\ and Ph.D.\ degrees from KIT, with ``very good'' and ``summa cum laude'' distinctions, respectively.
+His dissertation won the UniDAS Science Award and was an IEEE ITS Society Best Dissertation Award finalist.
+After his Ph.D., he held a visiting researcher position at the University of Toronto.
+He has been leading the Mobile Perception Systems department at FZI Forschungszentrum Informatik since 2017 and serving as an Associate Editor for the IEEE Intelligent Vehicles Symposium since 2022. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Philipp~Heinrich~Brusius} received the M.Sc. degree in mechanical engineering from the Karlsruhe Institute of Technology in 2021.
+\begin{IEEEbiography}[{ }]{Philipp~Heinrich~Brusius} received the M.Sc.\ degree in mechanical engineering from KIT in 2021.
 He is currently working for Porsche Motorsport of Dr.\ Ing.\ h.c.\ F.\ Porsche AG, as part of the Vehicle Science group.
 His work includes the development of simulation methods for the vehicle dynamics analysis. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Christoph~Stiller} studied electrical engineering toward Diploma degree in Aachen, Germany, and Trondheim, Norway.
 He received the Dr.-Ing.
 (Ph.D.) from RWTH Aachen University in 1994 and spent a postdoc year at INRS in Montreal, Canada.
 In 1995, he joined the Corporate Research and Advanced Development of Robert Bosch GmbH, Hildesheim, Germany.
 In 2001, he became Chaired Professor at KIT, Germany.
 He was invited several prestigious universities for extended periods.
 In 2010, he spent three months by invitation at CSIRO in Brisbane, Australia, followed by a four-month sabbatical in 2015 with Bosch RTC and Stanford University in California.
 In 2023, he spent on a six-month sabbatical at the University of California, Berkeley.
 He served as the President of the IEEE Intelligent Transportation Systems Society (2012–2013) and was Vice President before since 2006.
 He served as the Editor-in-Chief of the IEEE Intelligent Transportation Systems Magazine (2009–2011) and as Associate Editor for the IEEE Transactions on Image Processing (1999–2003), for the IEEE Transactions on Intelligent Transportation Systems (2004-ongoing), and for the IEEE Intelligent Transportation Systems Magazine (2012-ongoing).
 His Autonomous Vehicle AnnieWAY was a finalist in the Urban Challenge 2007 and the winner and second winner of the Grand Cooperative Driving Challenge 2011 and 2016, respectively.
 In 2013, he collaborated with Daimler on the automated Bertha Benz Memorial Tour. \end{IEEEbiography}